City Guide for: Naples, Florida, United States

 Best Time to Visit

 The best time to visit Naples is during the spring (March-May) or fall (September-November).
-During these months, the weather is pleasant, with warm temperatures and lower humidity.
+During these months, the weather is pleasant with warm temperatures and lower humidity.
 The crowds are also smaller compared to the peak winter season.
-Winter (December-February) is also a popular time to visit, but expect higher prices and larger crowds.
+Winter (December-February) is also a popular time to visit, but expect higher prices and more tourists.
 Summer (June-August) can be hot and humid, with frequent afternoon thunderstorms.

 Transportation

-Naples primarily relies on car transportation.
+Naples relies primarily on car transportation.
 While public transportation options are available, they are not as extensive as in larger cities.
-The Collier Area Transit (CAT) provides bus services throughout the city and surrounding areas.
-However, service frequency and coverage may be limited, especially outside of peak hours.
-Ride-sharing services like Uber and Lyft are readily available and offer a convenient alternative for getting around.
-Taxis are also an option, but they may be less common than ride-sharing services.
-There is no subway or tram system in Naples.
+The Collier Area Transit (CAT) provides bus service throughout the county, including Naples.
+However, routes and schedules may be limited, so planning is essential.
+Ride-sharing services like Uber and Lyft are readily available and offer a convenient alternative to taxis.
+Biking is also a popular option, especially along the scenic coastal routes.

 Airport

 The closest airport to Naples is the Southwest Florida International Airport (RSW) in Fort Myers, which is approximately 35 miles (56 kilometers) north of Naples.
-The drive from the airport to Naples typically takes around 45 minutes to an hour, depending on traffic.
-Transportation options from the airport include rental cars, taxis, ride-sharing services (Uber and Lyft), and shuttle services.
-Several car rental companies operate at the airport, providing a convenient option for exploring the area.
+The drive from RSW to Naples typically takes around 45 minutes to an hour, depending on traffic.
+Transportation options from the airport include rental cars, taxis, ride-sharing services (Uber/Lyft), and shuttle services.
+Several car rental companies have offices at the airport, making it easy to rent a vehicle for exploring the area.

 Attractions